jackaudio/new-session-manager/docs/src/readme-01.md

 * The goal is to become the de-facto standard music session manager for Linux distributions

 ## User Interface
-It is highly recommended to use Argodejo ( https://www.laborejo.org/argodejo/ ) as graphical user interface.
-In fact, if you install Argodejo in you distribution it will install NSM as dependency and you don't need to do anything yourself with this software package.
+It is highly recommended to use Agordejo ( https://www.laborejo.org/agordejo/ ) as graphical user interface.
+In fact, if you install Agordejo in you distribution it will install NSM as dependency and you don't need to do anything yourself with this software package.

 This repository also contains the legacy FLTK interface simply called `nsm-legacy-gui`,